'All Quiet' wins 7 BAFTAs, including best film, at UK awards

 BAFTA chair Krishnendu Majumdar said the academy's soul-searching had been “a necessary and humbling process.”
 He said the “vital work of levelling the playing field” would continue.

-“West Side Story” star Ariana DeBose opened the show by performing “Sisters are Doin’ it for Themselves,” with an added rap shoutout to some of the nominated women, including Michelle Yeoh, Cate Blanchett and Viola Davis.
+“West Side Story” star Ariana DeBose opened the show by performing “Sisters are Doin’ it for Themselves,” with an added rap shoutout to some of the nominated women, including Blanchett, Michelle Yeoh and Viola Davis.

 Blanchett said it had been “an extraordinary year for female performers.
 To be counted among them is really special.”